 In my experience, the secret number of meal planning is four.
 Planning four (super simple) meals will give your week structure but enough flexibility to be spontaneous (hello, mid-week tacos and margs).
 It’s realistic for #reallife and you won’t end up overbuying ingredients.

-Instead of a full meal prep session, we’re flipping the script by making ONE meal on Sunday (or Monday) night: Meal One.
-Meal One is made of four basic components from the Loveleaf Co. plate – a protein, a carb, a healthy fat (usually a sauce), and a non-starchy vegetable.
+Instead of a full meal prep session (where you make entire meals), the Meal Method focuses on prepping components.
+On Sunday (or Monday) night, you’ll make four basic components from the Loveleaf Co. plate – like a protein, a carb, a healthy fat (usually a sauce), and a non-starchy vegetable.

-You’ll enjoy Meal One for dinner that same night (Sunday dinner = done ✔️) and save the extra components for later in the week.
+You’ll use one or more of those components to throw together Meal One, which you’ll enjoy for dinner that same night (Sunday dinner = done ✔️) and save the extra components for later in the week.
 These components will turn into three additional (completely different!) weeknight meals.
 It’s a streamlined approach that will save you a lot of time both on Sunday and on busy weeknights.
 I’m kind of obsessed.

 How it Works: A Sample Week